s2l1/Headless-Samourai-Dojo/README.md

 # Headless-Samourai-Dojo
 ## for Odroid N2

+This guide is out of date!
+Please see https://github.com/RoninDojo/RoninDojo

 First I must say thanks to @Nicholas @BTCxZelko @hashamadeus @laurentmt @PuraVlda from Dojo Telegram chat.
 This would not have been possible without @Nicholas + Burcak Baskan and the Dojo Pi4 guide.  @stadicus and his "Raspibolt" guide was my first bitcoin full node.

 Are you looking to run a full node that can interact with a mobile wallet over Tor 24/7?
 Don't want to leave some dusty old laptop running in the corner with wires hanging about?